markdwhite/logger/README.md

 # Monolog Logger Extensions

-Currently there is only one extension which injects the Class::function() into the log entry.
+Currently there is only one extension which injects the calling Class::function() into the log entry.
 Eg:

 ```
 Log::debug('called');

+(outputs)

 [2016-04-21 23:51:42] testing.DEBUG: AdminController::home() called
 ```